Brewmaster Monk Tank Spec, Builds, and Talents — The War Within (11.1.0)

 possible from a Brewmaster.

-As a final note, this build is meant to be played with the
+As a final note, this build is equally useful for both the

 Remember that you can easily import the talent tree below into the game with the "Export Talents" button: